manhtai/manhtai.github.io/content/posts/restart-golang-goroutines.md

 draft: false
 ---

-In some cases such as [distributing workload between ECS tasks][1], we need to restart our workers, which are Goroutines in our case, base on the number of ECS tasks in order to reassign partitions to the Goroutines on the same task.
+In some cases such as [distributing the workload between ECS tasks][1], we need to restart our workers, which are Goroutines in our case, base on the number of ECS tasks to reassign partitions to the Goroutines on the same task.

 Suppose we got 100 database partitions, if we had 1 ECS task, then all the workers on that task will be responsible for all 100 partitions.
 But when we